 If no rates are selected for Users in projects, they will inherit the Projects rates.
 If no rates are selected for projects or subtasks, they will inherit the Users & Groups rates.

 Table at the top will show the name of the project we opened.
 If we opened a subtask, it would also show us the parent task so we'll see the exact structure of the selected task.
 Table at the bottom will show the list of users assigned to this project/subtask.

 To navigate back to the list of all your projects within the "Projects & Users in projects" tab click on the Back to projects list button :

 EXAMPLE: Which rate will be counted if different rates are set for an individual user, for a project, and for a user in this project?

-The rates will be counted as in the examples below NO MATTER how high or low values have been set:
+The rates will be counted as in the examples below NO MATTER how high or low values are set:

 If the individual rate for a user is 50$/h, the rate for a project is 70$/h and the rate for the user in this project is set as 30$/h, then the most specific type of rate for a User in this project will be counted in the reports.

-As you can see the most specific rate is treated as the main value.
+As you can see the most specific rate is counted as the main value.
 So if you use only Users' rates without specifying them in projects, you can keep the Projects' rates empty.